 - 2. Follow the directions in the controller operator's manual for setting the response reading (span). - 3.
 When the directions call for exposing the detector to gas, turn the regulator's on/off knob counterclockwise to open it.
 Gas will begin to flow. - 4.
-Allow gas to flow for 2 minutes. - 5.
+Allow gas to flow for 2 minutes before continuing with the directions. - 5.
 Turn the regulator's on/off knob clockwise to close it. - 6.
 Set the response reading according to the controller operator's manual. - 7.
 Unscrew the regulator from the cylinder.